mhayashi1120/auto-highlight-symbol-mode/README.md

 ### Plugin definition

-use ahs-regist-range-plugin macro.
+If you want to define plugin, please use this macro

 	(ahs-regist-range-plugin PLUGIN-NAME BODY &optional DOCSTRING)

-### Minimum requirement properties
+### Requirement properties

 * `name` -- plugin name. must be string.
 * `lighter` -- mode line lighter.